CPBPG/TorchNISE/README.md

 - added option to automatically save the population dynamics starting in multiple sites
 - multiple bugfixes and optimizations

+### 0.3.0

+- added support for MLNISE training
+- weighted averages migrated to Pytorch
+- removed in-place operations to allow for backpropagation
+- added support for generating training sets with pyheom (https://github.com/tatsushi-ikeda/pyheom, version 1.0.0a2)

 ## Future plans

-- Include documented support for MLNISE training
+- Include detailed documentation for MLNISE training

 - Add Tutorials